JoelBNU/X-ray-Lens-Finder/README.md

 The 'X-ray Lens Finder.py' is the main PSO algorithm program to find best mono-capillary lens.

-The 'MMN in lens.py' is the comparison program of experimental control in the paper.
+The 'MMN in lens.py' is a program of experimental control in the paper.

+In this software packages, the 'MMN in lens.py' can be used alone to find target lens.

+If you want to save run time cost, the 'X-ray Lens Finder.py' is a better choice.

 If you have any questions or discussions, please feel free to contact me.